 General

 Within an OSI environment, many different types of network objects must be identified with globally unambiguous names.
 These network objects include abstract syntaxes, transfer syntaxes, application contexts, authentication mechanism names, etc. Names for these objects in most cases are assigned by the committee developing the particular basic ISO standard or by implementers’ workshops, and should be registered.
-For DLMS/COSEM, these object names are assigned by the DLMS UA, and are specified below.
+For DLMS®/COSEM, these object names are assigned by the DLMS® UA, and are specified below.